euro-hpc-pl/SpinGlassEngine.jl/docs/src/search.md

 # Branch and bound search
-Here you find fhe main function of the package, which is an actual solver.
+Here you find the main function of the package, which is an actual solver.

 ```@docs
 low_energy_spectrum